-Sending email to pristine and recycled spam traps harms your sending reputation and can cause email to land in the spam folder and IP addresses and domains to be placed on blacklists.
+Sending email to pristine and recycled spam traps harms your sending reputation and can cause email to land in the spam folder and IP addresses and domains to be placed on blocklists.
 Preventing spam traps from reaching your email list is better than having to go through the process of removing them since they are difficult to identify.

 Using a combination of prevention and removal techniques helps minimize the risk of having spam traps in your email list file.